 A capital project request was submitted to demolish the existing building and within the building's existing footprint, replace it with a new and expanded 284,000 gross-square-foot facility containing the highest-quality academic and research space to support the needs of students and faculty.
 The new facility is slated to add over 70 percent more gross square feet in the same footprint.

-Additional proposed features and details:
+Additional design features and elements

 - The existing Stability Wind Tunnel, one of the largest university-owned wind tunnels in the country, currently located to the east of the building, will remain and will be enclosed within the new facility.